Tomás Peña: Greetings Johnny. Where does your story begin?

-Back then, we didn’t have computers, video or teachers; we taught ourselves.
+LJR: Back then, we didn’t have computers, videos, or teachers; we taught ourselves.
 Johnny Colon had (has) a school in El Barrio, but I did not attend.
 I took lessons with Jerry Gonzalez.
 At fourteen, I was performing with Orquesta Colon.

-He was the founder and a trumpet player.
-A lot of great musicians came out the band: Ray de La Paz, Eddie Montalvo, Sal Cuevas, Eddie Tempora and Tony Pastrana among others.
+LJR: He was the founder and a trumpet player.
+A lot of great musicians came out of the band: Ray de La Paz, Eddie Montalvo, Sal Cuevas, Eddie Tempora, and Tony Pastrana among others.

 Interviewer’s Notes: Orquesta Colon was the youngest salsa band ever to be signed to a record label.
 No one was over eighteen years old.
 Amazingly, the leader, Gus, was only seventeen.

-In a past interview, you mentioned that you were jamming at a beach in Puerto Rico with Ralph Irizarry, Ismael Rivera, and Cortijo among others, and you learned La Sonora Poncena was seeking a conguero and a bongo player.
+TP: In a past interview, you mentioned that you were jamming at a beach in Puerto Rico with Ralph Irizarry, Ismael Rivera, and Cortijo among others, and you learned La Sonora Ponceña was seeking a conguero and a bongo player.

-Ralph Irizarry encouraged you to call Quique Lucca.
+TP: It was Ralph Irizarry who encouraged you to call Quique Lucca.
 Correct?

 After spending the July 4th weekend in San Juan, I returned to Ponce.
 The next morning, I was fast asleep, and my mother woke me up and said, “There’s a man here to see you, his name is Quique Lucca, he’s waiting outside.”
 I jumped out of bed and received him.
 He stopped by to give me a cassette and informed me I had one week to prepare.
 Afterward, I locked myself in my room and practiced, practiced, practiced until I learned the album.
 When the time came, my father took me to the rehearsal.
 After the audition, Quique walked up to me and said, “Here’s money for uniforms, which I will deduct from your salary” (laughs).